How to afford a vegan lifestyle?

 Jeff and I buy a lot of stuff in bulk.
 We place orders for bulk items with our local co-op because not only does it save us money, but it helps them out with their bottom line which supports the local economy.
 You can buy a LOT of stuff in bulk these days, including beans, whole grains, non-dairy milks, toothpaste, coconut water, toilet paper, crackers -- the list goes on and on and on.
 We buy in bulk, and use a closet in our home to store the stuff.
 Then, when we run low on any one item in our kitchen, we head to our "store" (closet) - it's just so easy.

-(If you're interested in learning more about how to buy in bulk, be sure to check out Stock Up With Jeff.
-This is a complete natural vegan kitchen management course that also teaches you how to shop in the bulk section and what to do with all the food when you get it back home.)
+(If you're interested in learning more about how to buy in bulk, be sure to check out Vegan FUNdamentals.
+This is a complete natural vegan kitchen management course for beginning vegan home cooks that also teaches you how to shop in the bulk section and what to do with all the food when you get it back home -- and SO much more!)

 We also use a vacuum sealer to store larger quantities of whole grains and beans so they stay as fresh as possible.